 Des qualified as a chartered accountant at Ernst & Young and was responsible for financial planning at property conglomerate Heron International during the mid-80’s.
 In 1991 he joined design entrepreneur Sir Terence Conran as his business partner and CEO.
 During their 15 year period together Terence and Des built Conran from a small design company into a global restaurant, retail, hotel and design company employing 2000 staff in the major cities of the world.
-In 2006 Des, as its Chairman and CEO led a buyout of Conran Restaurants (now renamed D&D London) a luxury restaurant group that owns and operates over 30 venues in London, Leeds, Paris, New York and Tokyo.
+In 2006 Des, as its Chairman and CEO led a buyout of Conran Restaurants (now renamed D&D London) a luxury restaurant group that owns and operates over 30 venues in London, Leeds, Paris and New York.
 D&D also owns South Place, an 80 bedroom luxury hotel in the City of London.
 Des and business partner David Loewi are current UK group restauranteurs of the year.
 Des has previously held non-executive directorships of publicly listed restaurant and design companies.
 For a number of years Des has been listed as one the Evening Standard’s Top 1000 most influential Londoners and in 2013 was shortlisted as EY’s London Entrepreneur of the year.
 Spare time for Des is a quantifiable asset.